Market and Games

 • Rationality does NOT preclude the possibility of mistakes, errors, non-material values, altruistic or social preferences, social norms and cultures.

-There are several ways to describe what an _economic model: is.
+There are several ways to describe what an economic model is.

 • The Standard one: an economic model is a simplied (usually mathematical) description of reality, designed to yield hypotheses about economic behavior that can be tested.